nfortune/A-Short-Guide-to-Using-Python-For-Data-Analysis-In-Experimental-Physics/02kb17ebh8o.md

 % from numpy import loadtxt, savetxt, array  #omit if already entered earlier from matplotlib import pyplot as plt         #this is the traditional method

-from matplotlib import rc                    #this allows you to change
+from matplotlib import rc                    #this allows you to change overall

 plt.figure()
 plt.xlabel(r"$\theta$ [degrees]", fontsize = 18)